A to Z: Window & Door Terminology

 Have you ever been confused when talking to a window and door contractor?
 Window and door terms can be confusing to average homeowners, so we hope this page is a good resource!

-type of window where the frame and sash are made out of aluminum.
+type of window where the frame and sash are made out of aluminium.
 Besides their superior strength, one of the few windows great for noise reduction.
 Read more here.

-A window with wood construction covered with aluminum sheet having a factory-applied finish (to provide a longer maintenance-free life)
+A window with wood construction covered with aluminium sheet having a factory-applied finish (to provide a longer maintenance-free life)

 A top-hinged sash.

 4 sided unit with a curve at the top

 Colourless, odourless gas used in the air space of double pane Low-E glass to increase the insulating performance.

 Anti-Bandit Glass is a laminated glass made up of two annealed glass sheets bonded together by 1.5mm thick plastic interlayer, and is tested to BS 5544.
 It is a security glass designed to resist manual attack and to delay access to a protected space for a short period of time.
 The increased effort and time required to develop an opening in the laminate serves to dissuade and thwart would-be intruders or burglars.
 It is ideal in situations where the noise generated by the attack alerts neighbours or inhabitants.

 Windows that project out from the wall and extend to the ground.
 An Angle Bay Window refers to the angle departure from the plane of the wall.
 Window consisting of three or more units that angle out beyond the wall; often configured with a large center unit and two flanking units.
 Bay View Window detail

 SUPER-SAFELITE BR (Bullet Resistant) glass is a laminated glass made in a multi-laminate process, which laminates various thicknesses of glass to meet various weapons ballistics tests.
 Bullet Resistant glass is ideal for windows in security areas of banks or cash handling offices.
 Bullet resistant laminated glass can be supplied with either a PVB or CIP interlayer.